photon-technologies/photon-matter-tools/mfg_tool/README.md

 ```

 ## Flashing the manufacturing binary
-Please note that `esp-matter-mfg-tool` only generates manufacturing binary images which need to be flashed onto device using `esptool.py`.
+Please note that `photon-matter-mfg-tool` only generates manufacturing binary images which need to be flashed onto device using `esptool.py`.

 * Flashing a binary image to the device
 ```